kylejones200/psis_4700_applied_ai/webslides/topic_Context-Windows.md

 ## The Core Idea

-A context window is the amount of text a model can "see" in one interaction.
+A context window is the amount of text a model can "see" in one interaction
-Models don't have memory.
+Models don't have memory
-They only see what fits inside their context window — a sliding space of tokens.
+They only see what fits inside their context window — a sliding space of tokens
 When it fills up, the oldest text drops out

 ![](images/context-windows-limit-size-max-performance.png)